Anne Boutin: Biography

 Boutin did her graduate studies at the École Normale Supérieure (ENS) and at the University of Paris-XI in Orsay, France.
-She obtained her doctorate in physical chemistry at Sorbonne Paris North, the University of Paris-XI in 1992, for her thesis under the supervision of chemist Alain Fuchs entitled, The fusion of a molecular crystal.
+She obtained her doctorate in physical chemistry at Sorbonne Paris South, the University of Paris-XI in 1992, for her thesis under the supervision of chemist Alain Fuchs entitled, The fusion of a molecular crystal.
 A numerical simulation study of molecular dynamics.
 She completed her post-doctorate at Imperial College, London and completed her habilitation in 1999.

 She was recruited as a research fellow at the French National Centre for Scientific Research (CNRS) in 1994, within the Physical Chemistry Laboratory (CNRS, University of Paris-XI).
 She was promoted to research director in 2005.

 The specific chemistry fields that interest her include: metal-organic framework, adsorption, topology, chemical physics and molecular dynamics.

 Since 2009, she has been working in the PASTEUR laboratory (Selective activation process by uni-electronic or radiative energy transfer) of the ENS.
-She is a professor attached to the ENS, and director of the Department of Chemistry at the ENS since 2014.
+She is a professor attached to the ENS, and was director of the Department of Chemistry at the ENS from 2014 to 2021.

 She is a member of the board of directors of AFDESRI (Association for women leaders in higher education, research and innovation), which has the objective of fighting against the glass ceiling that affects women in academic fields.